farcasterxyz/docs/docs/learn/what-is-farcaster/accounts.md

 You'll need to get a username, rent storage and add a key before you can use your account.
 These steps require many signatures and onchain transactions and can be tedious with a regular Ethereum wallet.

-We recommend starting with [Warpcast](https://www.warpcast.com/), a special Farcaster wallet which will handle the entire flow for you.
+We recommend starting with [Warpcast](https://www.warpcast.com/), a special Farcaster client software which will handle the entire flow for you.
 It also uses a separate Ethereum account to sign transactions, so you can keep your main Ethereum account secure.

 ## Adding account keys